job/gpgpass/README.md

 The tool will decrypt a file into memory.
 If you are worried your computer's memory is not safe, don't use this tool.

+By default, the tool will check for an update for itself if the last time since it checked was more then a day ago.
+It does a simple git pull from remote, if the installation directory is a GIT repository.
+To turn this off, change the automaticupdate settings in ~/.getpass/config.ini.

 ## Prerequisites
 * GnuPG
 * GIT